statechannels/statechannels/packages/web3torrent/notes/channels-integration.md

 These tradeoffs are set in [`constants.ts`](https://github.com/statechannels/monorepo/blob/master/packages/web3torrent/src/constants.ts).

+## Paid streaming extension

+We wrote a small extension to the BiTorrent protocol that allows for extra information to exchanged between torrenting peers: sufficient for them to run a state channel.

 ## Payment channel client

 Web3Torrent includes a general purpose, 2-party unidirectional payment channel client that wraps the state channels wallet provider and provides convenient methods such as `sendPayment`.
 This client takes care of all downstream encoding to interface with the state channels stack.

-## Paid streaming extension

-Web3Torrent consists of a paid streaming extension to the webTorrent protocol.
-The purpose of the extension is
+## Web3Torrent client

+Web3Torrent in based on WebTorrent, and coordinates the torrenting and payment channels.

+The client's responsibilities are

 - to keep track of peers that have requested data from me, and to maintain a buffer representing the number of bytes I am willing to upload to them
 - to interface with the state channels wallet in order to setup and teardown payment channels with my peers